mockoon/mockoon.com/content/cloud-docs/api-mock-cloud-deployments.md

 ![deployment management dialog re-deploy or delete the instance menu{886x210}](cloud-docs-img:deploy-environment-management-menu.png)

-### Desktop/web apps and re-deployments
+### Live updates and re-deployments

-Currently, the behavior of re-deployments is different depending on whether you are using the desktop application or the web application:

-- **Desktop application**: For historical reasons, the desktop application is still biased towards local development.
-Therefore, all changes made to cloud environments will only be applied to the cloud instances when you re-deploy them manually.
-This allows you to make changes to your environment without affecting the running instance until you are ready to update it.
-- **Web application**: In the web application, many changes are pushed to the cloud instance automatically without requiring a manual re-deployment.
-This is because the web application is designed to be more collaborative and real-time, allowing you to see the changes reflected in the running instance immediately.
-However, some changes may still require a manual re-deployment, depending on their nature.
+If you enabled the **Live updates** option when deploying the environment, changes made to the environment will be pushed to the cloud instance automatically without requiring a manual re-deployment.
+This allows you to see the changes reflected in the running instance nearly in real-time.
+Behind the scenes, the application pushed the necessary changes to the cloud instance using the [Admin API](docs:admin-api/overview) within a short delay.

-  The following changes are **applied automatically**:
-  - Some environment properties (headers, proxy headers, latency, etc.).
-  - Some route properties (response mode).
-  - Adding and removing callbacks.
-  - Route responses (headers, latency, status code, callbacks calls, rules, etc.).

-  The following changes still **require a manual re-deployment**:
-  - Route paths and methods.
-  - Adding or removing routes.
-  - Environment port, hostname, proxy and TLS options.
-  - Adding or removing data buckets.

-We plan to unify this behavior in future versions of Mockoon to provide a consistent experience across both applications.
+Note: Prior to v9.6.0, the live updates feature only applied to some properties of the environment and routes and was only available in the web application.
+Starting with v9.6.0, live updates are now available for all properties and are enabled by default in both the desktop and web applications.

 ## Instance URL and visibility